ui-schema/ui-schema/packages/docs/WidgetPlugins.md

 ❗ Dynamically extending a schema is currently supported a little bit with `dependencies` and `oneOf`, interpret `oneOf` like a switch.

-❗ Should be moved to group-level, thus group-level plugins are needed...
+❗ Should be moved to group-level

 - create dependencies
 - use the properties name which's value should be used